Contact: Lisa Teeters, mteeters@k12.wv.us

 Subject(s) Assessed

-Mathematics, Reading, Science, and Writing in grades 4 and 8
+In 2026, Mathematics, Reading, Civics, and U.S. History in grades 4, 8, and 12

 Purpose of the Assessment